willi-kappler/node_crunch/README.md

 Node Crunch only works with Rust and is still in development.
 Writing correct code in MPI is difficult and if one of the nodes crash all other nodes (including the main node) will be terminated.
 Node Crunch on the other hand doesn't care if one of the nodes crash.
 The heartbeat system detect if one of the nodes is no longer available and the server continues with the other nodes.
 Rust makes it very easy to write correct code, the user doesn't have to take care of synchronization and other things and can fully concentrate on the computing part.
 The number of nodes in MPI is fixed the whole time once the application has started, whereas with Node Crunch you can add more and more nodes while it's running if needed.
+Using MPI you are limited what kind of CPU / architecture / operating system you use when you want to run your application on a cluster.
+With Node Crunch you can mix different OS, CPUs and job scheduler as needed.
+You just have to compile the node code for each OS / hardware you want tu use.

 ### BOINC